Verringer/streamdeck-lastfm/README.md

 ## Installation

+Recommended way to install is to download from the official [Elgato Marketplace](https://marketplace.elgato.com/product/stream-deck-lastfm-1c78b0c3-481a-4e1c-a0ee-a2a07b005576).

-Download the latest release from the sidebar and double click to install in StreamDeck, alternative download links are available on the [docs site](https://verringer.github.io/streamdeck-lastfm/).
+Alternatively download the latest release from the sidebar and open the downloaded `com.verringer.lastfm.streamDeckPlugin` file to install automatically in StreamDeck.

 ## Usage / Setup